Hydration is the cornerstone of success for triathletes.

 Dehydration thickens the blood, making it less efficient in transporting oxygen.

-Electrolytes and Their Role
+Sports Drinks and Their Role in Precision Hydration

 Electrolytes are minerals that carry an electrical charge and play a crucial role in maintaining fluid balance in the body.